 - FDA Authorized

-It consists of bigger, stronger, metal scissors, tweezers, flashlight among others.
+It consists of bigger, stronger, metal scissors, tweezers, and flashlights among others.
 It houses a total of 163 pieces.

-It can be used on any occasion, at home, in the outdoors and many other places.
+It can be used on any occasion, at home, outdoors, and in many other places.

-The kit has high-quality items manufactured using trusted FDA approved facility.
+The kit has high-quality items manufactured using a trusted FDA-approved facility.
 You can receive a 100% refund in case of dissatisfaction.